danman01/ruby-enumerables/README.md

 ## Write our own class that implements Enumerable
  >The Enumerable mixin provides collection classes with several traversal and searching methods, and with the ability to sort.
 The class must provide a method each, which yields successive members of the collection.
 If Enumerable#max, #min, or #sort is used, the objects in the collection must also implement a meaningful <=> operator, as these methods rely on an ordering between members of the collection. - [The Docs](https://ruby-doc.org/core-2.3.3/Enumerable.html)

- - So your code to create a class that uses the Enumerable module will have at least four key things:
+ - Your code to create a class that uses the Enumerable module will have at least four key things:
- - A class definition, so we know it's a class
+ - A class definition,
- - an `include` statement to "mixin" the Enumerable module and gain all of it's superpower
+ - an `include` statement to "mixin" the Enumerable module and gain all of its superpower
  - an `each` method, which yields successive members of the collection
- - a `<=>` operator if Enumerable#max, #min, or #sort is used
+ - (optionally) a `<=>` operator if Enumerable#max, #min, or #sort is used
  - How do you show which modules are included within a class?

 (More on writing classes in Ruby)[http://rubylearning.com/satishtalim/writing_our_own_class_in_ruby.html]